parhamfartoot/BattleShip-Game/README.md

 ```

 First, `public void update` ensures that the Pane is clear.
 Then, in a try-catch block, it runs the game if possible.
 This presents the Start Menu to the user.
 Otherwise, it will recognize that the game is already in progress.
 Update will identify which player is to take their turn, and will prompt them with a visual.
 Behind the scences, `update` notifies observers when it is time to switch.

+---

+License
+---

+Built by the group *ShotCallers* in CSC290H5S at the University of Toronto Mississauga, under the MIT License.

+You can find a copy of the License at https://ggyoungboy.wordpress.com/2019/03/21/shotcallers-mit-license/